gabrielsoltz/ess-gitlab/README.md

     - project_codeowners:
 ```

-### Check if any project is using as image in any part of the pipeline `docker:latest`:
+### Check if any project is using the image `docker:latest` in any stage of the pipeline:

 Baseline:
 ```